How to File a Car Insurance Claim in Kansas City

 Ryan Bradley | July 31, 2012 | Expertise Areas

-If you have been involved in a car accident, you are likely concerned how to handle your insurance claim.
+If you have been involved in a car accident in Kansas City, you are likely concerned how to handle your insurance claim.
 By being prepared, you can avoid making any potential errors that could jeopardize your claim.

 Do contact your insurance company right away.
 After you have sought medical treatment (if necessary), contact your insurance company to notify them of the accident as soon as possible.